NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 * 397 alignments from the TCGA program were found to have contamination values over 0.04 ([alignment list](Contaminated_Alignments.dr32.tsv)).
 The ensemble MAFs produced by these alignments were removed from the Data Portal.
 * One methylation aliquot from the TCGA-COAD project, TCGA-D5-6930-01A-11D-1926-05, was not added to the portal and will be added in a future release.
 * The clinical supplement for TARGET-ALL-P1 is not currently available.
 It will be made available in a future release.
-* Copy number variations currently do not appear in the Exploration page.
-This will be restored in a future release.
-* Mutations from SomaticSniper were erroneously labelled as LOH (loss of heterozygosity).
-This affects the VCF files, MAF files, and may cause SomaticSniper mutations to be absent from ensemble MAFs.
 * The slide image viewer does not display properly for 14 slides, which are identified [here](missing_tiling.txt).
 The full slide image can be downloaded as an SVS file.
 * The Copy Number Estimate files in GENIE are labeled on the portal as TXT while the files are actually in TSV format.  <!--DAT-2728-->
 * Some tumor-only annotated VCFs (not raw VCFs) could have a small proportion of variants that appear twice.
 Tumor-only annotated VCFs can be identified by searching for workflow "GATK4 MuTect2 Annotation" <!--SV-1425-->